Happiness Comes From Being Thankful

 Practicing thankfulness has potent effects on our bodies and brains.
 Focusing on what we are thankful for triggers the calming branch of our nervous system, causing our bodies to relax and helping us to be more present and content.
 Feeling thankful also releases positive chemicals in our brains, leading to greater optimism and openness.
 It's impossible to have negative feelings when we're thankful.

 Gratitude is a vaccine, an antitoxin and an antiseptic

-When kids develop awareness of and appreciation for the world around them, they see the wonder everywhere and experience the happiness that comes from being thankful.
-Noticing the little things in life to be thankful for is a profound practice because little things are ever present!
+When kids develop awareness of and appreciation for the world around them, they see the wonder everywhere and experience the happiness that comes from gratitude.
+Noticing the little things in life to be thankful for is a powerful practice because little things are ever-present!
 Being thankful, along with all its benefits, doesn’t require big events, just simple awareness.

 This is a wonderful day

 I've never seen it before - Maya Angelou (Poet)

 Lots of our materials can be used to teach kids about thankfulness.
 Find links at the end of this post for a few options: